rlm8291/dots/README.md

 After seeing DHH setup Omarchy I wanted to jump in.
 I've been using sway for a while now and figured it was about time to setup my own installer.
 Also wanted to use hyprland, the new fancy wm.

+Though to be clear this is more of a post setup script after using Arch Installer.
+It has a lot of good options + the defaults work for me.

 A couple things to note though:
 * Yes, I do use themes set by DHH.
 I think some of the theming work is fantastic!!!
 * No, I do not use all of the defaults.
 Partially why I'm not installing Omarchy directly!!
 I have a lot of the respect for the project but this project here is for me.